Upcycle old fabric into new pet accessories

 Mapping Experience

-Petter is designed as a journey: Pet owners first discover safe materials and creative ideas, then reserve a workshop, prepare their fabrics with clear instructions, and finally create accessories with pets or other participants in a supportive environment.
+Petter is designed as a cohesive service journey: Pet owners discover, reserve a workshop, prepare their fabrics using clear instructions, and finally create accessories in a supportive physical environment.

 Final Design